vishk/algotools/README.md

 # Algotools

-A collection of widely-used graph and other problem solving algorithms.
+A collection of widely-applicable graph and other problem solving algorithms.

 These algorithms can be used to solve some cool problems such as navigating a Maze (with the pathfinding-astar algorithm) or finding how similar a pair of words are in terms of the number of operations needed to convert one to another (via the lev-dist function employing dynamic programming) .